koyadovic/dia-injector/README.md

 ## Motivation

 The core of dia-backend is a framework that runs above a Django project but it doesn't know that runs above Django.
-To help us to get this working we need this simple dependency injector.
+To help us to get this working we needed this simple dependency injector.

 ## Installation